|

 The UI API has been designed to be thread-safe.
 The methods may be

-called from callbacks, TimerTasks
+called from callbacks, TimerTasks, or other threads

 created by the application.
 Also, the implementation generally does not